Draft list of permitted indications - closed for comment

 What is the list of permitted indications?

 Please see our Frequently Asked Questions.

 The revised draft list of permitted indications is closed for public comment.
 Any further questions about the permitted indications reform can be emailed to email@example.com.

 What does this mean for sponsors?

 From commencement of the permitted indications reform:

-- The 'free-text field' in the Electronic Listing Facility (ELF) will be removed, currently proposed for 1 January 2018.
+- The 'free-text field' in the Electronic Listing Facility (ELF) will be removed in January 2018.

 - Sponsors of all new medicines listed under section 26A of the Therapeutic Goods Act 1989 will be required to select their product indications from the list of permitted indications.